thomasmichaelwallace/serverless-better-credentials/README.md

 ## Help and Support

 If you have an issue, suggestion, or want to contribute, please open an issue or create a pull request and I'll take a look.

+### Troubleshooting

+There are a handful of common issues that people have trying to run this plugin.
+Mostly they surround either the confusing way that AWS resolves credentials, or the way that the Serverless Framework loads plugins.

+It's always worth trying the following steps (but feel free to raise an issue if you're still having problems):

+* If you're using an `~/.aws/config` file, make sure you have `AWS_SDK_LOAD_CONFIG=1` set in your environment
+* Make sure you're not using a global installation of serverless (e.g. run `npm install --save-dev serverless` in your project directory)